likewise/newhopearm/cm0/README.md

 During testing we encountered two pitfalls the code can run into.

 * We experienced that the host scripts and the code on the Cortex-M0 get out of sync.
-In this case `make runClient` should be called, which will pompt `> Waiting for signal..`.
+In this case `make runClient` should be called, which will prompt `> Waiting for signal..`.
 If the rest button is pressed the host and Cortex-M0 should be in sync again.

 * We experienced that the output of `make runMemsize` is not printed.
 In this case we found that calling the `make runSpeed`,`make runMemsize`,`make runMemsize` solves that issue.